 O.Tänak/M.Järveoja, Toyota Yaris WRC, Rally Australia 2018, ret. – picture by Bruce Thomas

 For his repeated removal of dive planes in his car, his frequent ‘improved’ wheel arches air vents, his test on front splitter reliability as well as for his final effort in Australia (leaving the car as shown in the picture above), the 2018 Trophy for the Best aero appendices enemy goes to the duo Ott Tänak and Martin Järveoja.
-It’s fair to say, however, that they have obtained the trophy after a very close fight with Thierry Neuville, who also pushed most of his aero devices to the limit very often.
-Probably their fight against Ogier for the title has forced them to drive beyond the limits in too many occasions.
+It’s fair to say, however, that they have obtained the trophy after a very close fight with Thierry Neuville/Nicolas Gilsoul, who also pushed most of his aero devices to the limit very often.
+Probably their fight against Ogier/Ingrassia for the title has forced them to drive beyond the limits in too many occasions.

 T.Suninen/M.Markkula, Ford Fiesta WRC, Rally Finland 2018, 6th – picture by